‘Teen Mom OG’ Dad Tyler Baltierra Shares Sweet Snowman Picture, Says He Is ‘Lucky’ To Be His Daughter’s Daddy

 Teen Mom OG stars Catelynn Lowell and Tyler Baltierra often update their fans with sweet pictures of their daughters Nova and Vaeda.
-On Wednesday, Tyler took to his Instagram account to share a photo of his 4-year-old daughter Nova standing in front of a snowman the two built together.
-With the photo, Tyler included some context into how the snowman came to be.
+On Wednesday, Tyler took to his Instagram account to share a photo of 4-year-old Nova standing in front of a snowman the two built together.
+With the photo, Tyler included some context into how the snowman came to be in the photo’s caption.

-Tyler explained that the snowman was actually his idea and that when Nova’s sister Vaeda was down for a nap, he asked her if she wanted to go outside to build a snowman.
-He explained that upon hearing that, Nova’s eye “lit up” and she was excited saying, “YEAH DADDY, let’s go build a snowman!”
-He went on to explain that those are words that he will “never take for granted.”
+Tyler wrote it was actually his idea to build one and that, when Nova’s sister Vaeda was down for a nap, he asked her if she wanted to go outside to create one.
+He explained that Nova’s eyes “lit up” and she was excited saying, “YEAH DADDY, let’s go build a snowman!”
+He went on to say that those are words that he will “never take for granted.”
 The proud father also exclaimed how much he loves his daughter and said he is “lucky to be her daddy.”

-The family lives in Michigan and it appears winter has arrived there as there was enough snow on the ground for the father and daughter to build a snowman that was taller than Nova.
-In the photo, Nova stands in front of the snowman wearing a pink jacket, purple gloves, and a big smile on her face.
+The family lives in Michigan and it appears winter has arrived there in full force, as there was enough snow on the ground for the two to build a snowman that was taller than Nova.
+In the photo, Tyler’s eldest daughter stands in front of the finished product wearing a pink jacket, purple gloves, and a big smile on her face.

 View this post on Instagram